 “Yes sir.”
 I replied, pushing out my chest and saluting smartly as I could.

 “Good, here is another one for you Mac.” said the Lieutenant, gesturing to a shorter man

 standing patiently beside him.

-Corporal Francis MacCormack was a Cork man, a dark, wiry a regular who had served with the regiment in India.
+Corporal Francis MacCormack was a Cork man, a dark, wiry, regular who had served with the regiment in India.
 Although it was Winter, he had his sleeves rolled up.
 His home was in the army and a clearly at home in the trenches.
 MacCormack smiled,

 As soon as MacCormack had left, Potter came to me with a pained expression face.

 “Oh, really Willie, there was no call for you to do that now, it’s suicide, there’s no one to help until the morning.”
 He paused, looking at me to see if I was suitably scared.
 Deciding I wasn’t, he continued.
-“Sometimes no one comes back, they find everyone’s dead with their throat slit, sometimes they don’t find anyone at all”.
+“Sometimes no one comes back, they find everyone’s dead with their throats slit, sometimes they don’t find anyone at all”.
 I took a long look at him, his eyes darting around.
-He was concerned for me, but gripped by fear, he hadn’t meant to panic me.
+He was concerned for me, but now he was gripped by fear.
+He hadn’t meant to panic me.
 I put my hand on his shoulder and tried to speak as calmly as I could.